B3d3vtvng/pytocpp/README.md

 ## Build process

-I am proud to say that the python part of this project has no dependencies.
-No extern libraries are used.
-For the C part of the project, a basic C compiler shoud do the job, in general, just cloning the project and running the main file with the file to compile being the first commandline argument should be enough.
-I will probably extend this section when I get to directly compiling a python file to a binary.
+I am proud to say that the python part of this project has close to no dependencies.
+The only extern libraries used are itertools and the c++ headers 'iostream', 'variant' and 'vector'.
+For the C++ part of the project, a basic C++ compiler shoud do the job and in general, just cloning the project and running the main file with the file to compile being the first commandline argument should be enough.
+C++ Version 17+ is required.